GrumpyTrooll/grumpytrooll/README.md

-## Hi there 👋
+## Hi there mate! 🤘

-I'm Marcelo, an Electrical/Electronics Engineer with experience, primarily focused in hardware and electronics but always with a foot on the software side.
+I'm Marcelo, an Electrical/Electronics Engineer with experience, primarily focused in hardware and electronics but always with a foot on the software side. 💻🛠️🔌

-Feel free to explore my repositories, you will found every kind of projects in my repositories, some hardware stuff, some software stuff and also a mix of both parts.
+Feel free to explore my repositories, you will find every kind of projects in my repositories, some hardware stuff, some software stuff and also a mix of both parts.

 <!--
 **GrumpyTrooll/grumpytrooll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.